| OKSH(1) | General Commands Manual | OKSH(1) |

 The home directory of previously expanded login names are cached

 and re-used.
-The alias -d
+The alias -d command may be used to

 list, change, and add to this cache (e.g. alias -d

-fac=/usr/local/facilities; cd ~fac/bin
+fac=/usr/local/facilities; cd ~fac/bin).

 Brace expressions take the following form: